Oct. 24, 2012 11:02 AM

 The 21st century starts with vast inequalities for children in terms of income, access to food, water, health, education, housing, or employment for their families.

 Apr.
 12, 2012 10:12 AM

 The world’s financial and economic crisis has taken a toll on children and poor households.
 High food and commodity prices, unemployment and austerity measures have aggravated persistent inequalities and contributed to a substantial rise in hunger and social tensions.

 Since the introduction of the Child Support Grant (CSG) in 1998, the majority of the benefi ciaries are now women.
 The grant reaches 10.7 million children which makes up approximately 55 percent of the total number of children in South Africa.
-The CSG is internationally recognised to be an innovative intervention to reduce poverty and promote child well-being.
+The CSG is internationally recognised to be an innovative intervention to reduce poverty and

 Child poverty is a central and present part of global life, with hundreds of millions of children around the world enduring tremendous suffering and deprivation of their most basic needs.
 Despite its long history, research on poverty and development has only relatively recently examined the issue of child poverty as a distinct topic of concern.
 This book brings together theoretical, methodological and policy-relevant contributions by leading researchers on international child poverty.